mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

 That's it.
 The above implementation is quite similar to the actual implementation of flows in the Kotlin coroutines library.
 This journey let us understand that behind flows there is not magic at all, only a bit of functional programming and a lot of Kotlin.
 With a deeper understanding of the `Flow` type, we can proceed to define more complex use cases using flows.

-## G. Appendix: Gradle Configuration
+## 10. Appendix: Gradle Configuration

 As promised, here is the complete Gradle configuration we used in this article: